What to Do When Your Partner Stops Being Physically Affectionate

 When to Worry — And When to Let Go

-If you’ve done your part—communicated, been patient, and tried everything—and he still won’t meet you halfway, it’s time to think about your own well-being.
-Relationships are about mutual care, and you deserve warmth, presence, and yes, physical affection.
+If you’ve done your part—talked it out, been patient, tried every little way to rebuild connection—and he still won’t meet you halfway, then it’s time to think about you.
+A healthy relationship is about mutual love and care.
+You deserve warmth, effort, emotional intimacy, and yes… physical affection too.

 Final Thoughts

 So, what should you do when a man won’t touch you anymore?
-You take a deep breath.
-You speak up with love and understanding.
-You listen with care, and you remember that your worth isn’t tied to someone else’s touch.
+First—breathe.
+Then speak up with honesty, not blame.
+Listen with an open heart.
+And remind yourself—your worth is not defined by someone else’s touch.